-The financial instruments held by Vesteda Residential Fund FGR that are affected by market risk are principally the derivative financial instruments used to hedge interest risk on its loan portfolio.
-As per end-December 2020, Vesteda Residential Fund FGR had no derivative financial instruments outstanding.
+The financial instruments held by the Fund that are affected by market risk are principally the derivative financial instruments used to hedge interest risk on its loan portfolio.
+As per end-December 2021, the Fund had no derivative financial instruments outstanding.